-This problem is most commonly caused by non-optimal configuration of certain Windows services.
+This problem is most commonly caused by the non-optimal configuration of certain Windows services.

 This is one easy way to make WiFi connect faster in Windows 10.
-This fix is also works on Windows XP, Windows Vista, Windows 7, and Windows 8.
+This fix is also working on Windows XP, Windows Vista, Windows 7, and Windows 8.

 What Are Windows Services?

 Windows Services are programs that run in the background.
-There programs help the computer perform various tasks. e.g. connecting to a WiFi connection.
+These programs help the computer perform various tasks. e.g. connecting to a WiFi connection.

 How To Set Services To Start Automatically in Windows?

 This works the same in almost all versions of Microsoft Windows.
 All you need to do is Press Windows Key+R to bring up the Run Dialog box.
 Type services.msc and press Enter